 - Area: 776 square miles

 Named after General Ulysses S. Grant, this Nebraska county has just 614 total residents.
-It's the ninth least-populated county in the United States.
+The county is comprised of three towns: Ashby, Hyannis, and Whitman.

 - Population density: 79.08 people / 100 square miles